brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

 All the time spent at anchor had allowed us to bond and I felt very close to the people here.
 Constantly inspired by people who had run a marathon at the North Pole, run all the majors multiple times, or run a marathon in all 50 US States.
 There were people from over 30 countries, each with a unique story.
 One night I had dinner with a man who kayaked across Greenland, another I had dinner with a sitting US senator.

 The food continued to be amazing too, always a buffet where I wanted (and usually tried) everything.
 We would be told of whale sightings over the intercom, prompting everyone to run for windows, usually in clumsy ways as the ship swayed.
-I went to the top deck a lot, looking for giant petrels and wandering albatros that didn't seem to mind the rain and cold.
+I went to the top deck a lot, looking for giant petrels and wandering albatross that didn't seem to mind the rain and cold.
 These largest birds in the world look tiny against the endless horizon.

 <p align="center" width="100%">
     <img width="400" src="/images/ant19.jpeg">